 Dr. Dhenuka Radhakrishnan is a pediatric respirologist at the Children’s Hospital of Eastern Ontario and Assistant Professor of Pediatrics at the University of Ottawa.
 She is an executive member of the Ontario Thoracic Society and has participated in the development of provincial and national guidelines for the diagnosis and management of childhood asthma.
 Her research interests include the use of health administrative data to investigate predictors and outcomes of severe asthma in childhood.

-Jennifer Mackinnon is a Respiratory Therapist and Certified Respiratory Educator with a background that includes twenty years working in respiratory home care.
-During this time she had the opportunity to lead healthcare teams and implement many respiratory health programs and services.
-In 2016, she joined The Lung Association’s Provider Education Program team as Curriculum Developer and is currently the Program Manager.
-She has a strong interest in promoting respiratory health and her interests include education, motivational interviewing, and quality improvement.
+Jennifer MacKinnon, B.Sc., RRT, CRE is a Respiratory Therapist and Certified Respiratory Educator with a background that includes twenty years working in respiratory home care.
+During this time she had the opportunity to lead healthcare teams and implement many community based programs and services.
+In 2016, she joined The Lung Association’s Provider Education Program team as Curriculum Developer and in 2017, became the Program Manager.
+She has a strong interest in promoting respiratory health and her interests include patient and provider education and quality improvement in healthcare.

 Lana Biro is a Registered Respiratory Therapist and a Certified Respiratory Educator at The Lung Association – Ontario.
 She has a strong interest in promoting respiratory health and has been with The Lung Association for over ten years, answering calls on the provincial Lung Health Information Line, providing counselling and guidance to patients, caregivers and health-care providers on a variety of lung health issues, such as asthma, COPD, smoking cessation and air quality.

 Lana is a trainer for RESPTREC®, facilitating workshops for health-care professionals on asthma, COPD, Spirometry and Education for Chronic Disease.
 She is also a CAMH/TEACH-trained facilitator for Motivational Interviewing workshops.